VeeqoAPI/api-docs/resources/stores.md

 # Group Stores

 Resources related to the stores in the API.

+"Stores" are synonymous with "Channels" in Veeqo.
+A store is an outlet where a user sells their goods.
+For example; Amazon UK, Ebay UK, Shopify and Amazon DE are all different stores.

 ## Store Collection [/channels{?page_size,page}]